MorsGames/sm64plus-launcher/README.md

 - GameMaker does not allow you to launch other executables directly.
 For this purpose I use [an existing marketplace extension](https://marketplace.yoyogames.com/assets/575/execute-shell), which gets the job done on Windows, but I couldn't get it working under Linux.
 This is the primary reason why the Linux version of the launcher is not available yet.
 - GameMaker doesn't give you a way to convert keyboard inputs to DirectInput keycodes as far as I'm aware, which is why the keyboard binding options are so terrible.
-- You cannot get a list of common resolutions the system supports, so you have to manually enter the values on the launcher (which is very clunky!).
+- You cannot get a list of common resolutions your system may support, so you have to manually enter resolution values on the launcher (which is very clunky!).
 - The launcher is completely separate from the game itself.
 This isn't as big of a problem because there would need to be a seperate builder/updater application either way.

-All these issues (except the last) can be solved with a custom C/C++ extension, but this is not something I have the time to look into at the moment.
+All of these issues (except the last) could be solved with a custom C/C++ extension, but this is not something I have the time to look into at the moment.
 If anyone wants to help on this aspect, please let me know.

 ## Linux Version?